-The idea for NEI originally developed during my time as an electrical engineer for an electronics company which had been plagued by grey market distribution.
+The idea for NEI originated during my time as an electrical engineer for an electronics company which had been plagued by grey market distribution.
 Grey market distribution is when an unauthorized person or entity sells your products online in a low-cost, unauthorized manner.
 NEI developed its business and reputation by working closely with several government agencies to stop illegal online activity.
 We detected this activity through a spider/crawler technology we developed, and the results were rendered on our browser based platform, called HAL.
-Our technology was so effective that we eventually gained the support and cooperation of the FBI, DEA and ICE, as we were able to find crime faster than anyone else.
+Our technology was so effective that we eventually gained the support and cooperation of the FBI, DEA and ICE, as we were able to detect crime faster than anyone else.
 NEI eventually gained world renowned brands like Apple, LG, Samsung, Sharp, Novartis, Eli Lilly, Sony and others as long-term clients.
 One of our 2006 presentations on the HAL Platform can be found here.
 Through our success, NEI also became a registered Private Investigative Agency conducting undercover operations, investigations and take-downs.
 By 2007, we had built a market leading company serving a critical need in the world of online crime – and the business showed no signs of slowing down.

 After courting multiple acquisition offers (including one from Kleiner Perkins, the top shelf venture capital firm), I decided to sell Net Enforcers to a technology company called Intersections, Inc. I decided to sell NEI to Intersections because I respected its CEO and I looked up to him as a mentor.
 I also liked his idea of growing a combined billion-dollar enterprise together.
-I signed the LOI in March of 2007 and spent more than eight months in due diligence – Intersections spent more than a million dollars in legal fees during the course of the acquisition of Net Enforcers.
+I signed the Letter of Intent in March of 2007 and spent more than eight months in due diligence – Intersections spent more than a million dollars in legal fees during the course of the acquisition of Net Enforcers.
 The deal closed in November of that year.
 An article on the acquisition can be found here.

 Unlike the dot-com bust in 2001, the Great Recession had a much larger and widespread impact to the economy and unfortunately, it caused me great personal pain as well.

 So what’s a kitchen sink lawsuit?
-It’s when the one side makes up claims regardless of basis in an attempt to create pressure, influence and financial stress for the other side.
-They do this in order to force a settlement and in the end seek a dismissal of your countersuit.
+It’s when the one side makes up claims regardless of basis and veracity, in an attempt to create pressure, influence and financial stress for the other side.
+This is done in order to force a settlement, and ultimately seek a dismissal of your countersuit.
 You can read more about this legal strategy here.
 This stuff really does happen.